learn-co-curriculum/cssi-2-the-developer-console-walkthough/README.md

 Our code and the results as use the JS Console are only there until we hit refresh.
 Think of the console as a place to test ideas quickly, not a place to build something that will endure for the ages.
 We will use it to introduce a few basic programming concepts before using them in a more permanent place... an actual web page.

-<a href='https://learn.co/lessons/cssi-2-the-developer-console-walkthrough' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-2-the-developer-console-walkthrough' title='CSSI Console Walkthough'>CSSI Console Walkthough</a> on Learn.co and start learning to code for free.</p>